Sourabhhkt/robust-marl-disruptions/docs/new_benchmark.md

 - `observation_space(agent)`
 - `close()`

-If your benchmark already has this interface, you may not need a shim.
+If the benchmark already has this interface, a shim is not needed.

-If it does not, create a small shim similar to `Grid2OpParallelEnv` that:
+If it does not have this interface, create a small shim similar to `Grid2OpParallelEnv` that:

 - converts the benchmark’s native reset/step format into dicts keyed by agent id,
 - defines agent names,